This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Think of segments having an OR condition and local rules an AND condition.

 To simplify the process of assigning rules, you can divide the entire visitor population into segments.
-A segment is all the visitors who meet a given rule.
+A segment is all the visitors who match the rules.
 This means that people in the segment have common needs and priorities.
-It must be large enough to be measurable, stable over time, reachable and responsive.
-These qualities make the segment a meaningful target audience for repeated campaigns.
+A segment must be large enough to be measurable, stable over time, reachable and responsive.
+These qualities make a meaningful target audience for repeated campaigns.

 Examples of segments and the rules that define them: